- Redux Form

 visited: boolean

-if this field has ever had focus.
-It will only work if you are passingonFocus
+trueif this field has ever had focus.
+It will only work if you are passingonFocusto your input element.